 • Pavilion – The bottom, faceted part of the stone.

 The brilliant cut tries to optimize or amplify the brilliancy; in other words, that "sparkling light" effect you see in stones.
-Historically, this is the most used for diamonds, but today it has found use in some colored gemstones.
+Historically, this was one of the most popular diamond cuts.
+Today it has found use in some colored gemstones.
 The brilliant cut surpassed the old "rose cut" that was formed sometime around the 18th century.
 Diamonds were items of opulence for their extravagance, glamor, and pulchritude; they were an expensive novelty.
 The cut's optimization became regnant to maximize the effect of the stone's beauty.
 Brilliant cuts are sometimes merged with other cuts (these are "mixed-cuts"), but there is confusion in the history of cuts.
 This is due to a lack of consistency in terminology in the past and between different regions.
 In other words, there was more than a simple "brilliant cut."
 The U.S. National Museum in 1921 published a bulletin that mentioned the "double brilliant" cut, a "half-brilliant", and a "trap brilliant" among others.
 Today, however, these seem to be cuts that are familiar to jewelers today but go by another name.
 The "double brilliant" may be no more than a special kind of cushion cut.
 The typical "round brilliant" has 57 facets.

 While brilliant cuts can confuse some, especially when examining them historically, step cuts are relatively straightforward.
 As the name implies, the jeweler cuts the stone in steps with parallel facets.
 Common step cuts include the baguette cut, the oval step cut, the square cut, and the emerald cut.
 While the brilliant cut maximizes a stone's grandeur or brilliancy, the step cut achieves the opposite: it minimizes brilliancy.
 This may seem strange at first because brilliancy is what makes a diamond so highly coveted.
 But remember, one of the four Cs is "color."
 Colored gemstones or colored diamonds, not clear-white diamonds, typically have step cuts for clarity.
 It is also useful for weaker, softer stones because it leaves few if any, fragile edges.

 An old, traditional cut also historically used for diamonds and was likely developed in India.
+It was once among the most popular diamond cuts.
 As the name implies, it resembles the shape of a rosebud.
 Some use this cut for colored stones today.
 Rose cuts have a faceted dome shape with a flat bottom.
 The only case where it has a faceted bottom is when it is a double rose cut, where it mirrors the top portion of the gemstone.
 A standard rose cut has 24 facets.
 Smaller stones may have this cut or style.

 The cabochon cut has a similar shape as the rose cut but is non-faceted and has a smooth dome shape.
 The significance of this cut and its acclaim can be attributed to its goal.
 It tries to preserve coveted or special visual properties.
 Stones that display asterism (a star-shaped reflection of light on a stone's surface) and fluorescence usually have this type of cut to not hurt or remove the property entirely.